-Other revenue is recognised when it is or when the right to receive payment is established.
+For the comparative period, other revenue is recognised when it is or when the right to receive payment is established.

-(e) Unexpired risk liability
+(f) Unexpired risk liability

 At each reporting date the adequacy of the unearned premium liability is assessed by considering current estimates of all expected future cash flows relating to future claims against current insurance contracts.